 I'm a scientist and physician.
-Previously, I have conducted research in molecular neurobiology, biophysics and synthetic biology and have held a fellowship in Translational Neuroscience from the German Research Foundation.
+Previously, I have conducted research in molecular neurobiology, biophysics and synthetic biology and have held fellowships from the German Research Foundation and the Leo Eloesser Foundation.
 I studied medicine at the Ruprecht Karl University of Heidelberg, Germany and the Ludwig Maximilian University of Munich, Germany.

 I'm interested in developing technologies to improve human health and in theoretical biology.